prazit/DConvers/readme.md

 > All directory path must use '/' instead of '\\' on all operating systems.

-Conversion file is a properties file which contains 4 groups of property as follow
+Conversion file is a properties file which contains 5 groups of property as follow
 1. Conversion Properties
 2. List of DataSource Properties
 3. List of SFTP Properties
-4. List of Converter File
+4. List of Converter Files
 5. List of Variables

 #### 1. Conversion Properties